Stefano Bernardi headshot

 You're sending documents back and forth, cross-referencing, as well as copy-pasting translations into text boxes.
 When most of your time is spent doing tedious manual work, even a short document can take weeks to translate.

-So what is the best way to translate manuals or user guides?
+So what is the best way to achieve accurate translations for manuals or user guides?
 How can you ensure that your manual translations are accurate and consistent in both design and terminology use without spending too much time?

 You'll find the answer to all your questions in this complete guide on manual translation.